About

 I am interested in the intersection of statistics and the law, particularly how and whether we can (and should!) answer legal questions by using statistics.
 I have written about nonparametric estimation in causal inference, as it relates to the legal question of whether one can attribute an outcome (e.g. cancer) to an exposure (e.g. exposure to a harmful chemical).

 I have also written about the statistical foundations of forensic science.
 I have studied the proper way to state a conclusion in pattern-matching disciplines (e.g. fingerprints, hair microscopy, toolmarks identification) and what information a forensic examiner should not have access to when analyzing evidence.
-I am currently working on an algorithm for toolmark identification.
+I developed an algorithm for toolmark identification using machine learning classification with 3D data.
+I am currently studying the accuracy of facial recognition technology as it is used by law enforcement.

 I often serve as an expert witness and consultant in trials.
-I have discussed the statistical foundations of forensic scienceĀ (in cases regarding hair microscopy and toolmarks) and the basis for statistical arguments in child abuse (shaken baby syndrome).
+I have discussed the statistical foundations of forensic science (in cases regarding hair microscopy, toolmarks, and statistics more broadly) and the basis for statistical arguments in child abuse (shaken baby syndrome).
 I enjoy explaining complex statistical or machine learning ideas to a lay audience, especially in high-stakes situations, such as the law or public health.